 3. The financial need or request can be met through other sources, such as Victim Compensation, DHS services, etc.

 4. The request is outside of the list of items the program can cover.
-Click here for a complete list of the types of assistance covered by the fund.

 5. The agency or organization did not receive pre-approval for their reimbursement request with COVA before paying out-of-pocket.